PhotonVision/photonvision/docs/source/index.md

 :alt: PhotonVision
 ```

 Welcome to the official documentation of PhotonVision!
 PhotonVision is the free, fast, and easy-to-use vision processing solution for the _FIRST_ Robotics Competition.
 PhotonVision is designed to get vision working on your robot _quickly_, without the significant cost of other similar solutions.
-PhotonVision supports a variety of COTS hardware, including the Raspberry Pi 3 and 4, the [Gloworm smart camera](https://photonvision.github.io/gloworm-docs/docs/quickstart/#finding-gloworm), the [SnakeEyes Pi hat](https://www.playingwithfusion.com/productview.php?pdid=133), and the Orange Pi 5.
+PhotonVision supports a variety of COTS hardware, including the Raspberry Pi 3, 4, and 5, the [SnakeEyes Pi hat](https://www.playingwithfusion.com/productview.php?pdid=133), and the Orange Pi 5.

 # Content